-Components Option 1 Option 2 Insulation Enhanced Grey EPS 70E Insulation Boards Mechanical fixings Ejotherm NT U Ejotherm STR U Basecoat and supplementary adhesive (1) Structherm HP14 High Polymer Basecoat Reinforcement Reinforcement Mesh Finish Struc-Dash Standard Dash Receiver + Dash aggregates
+Components Option 1 Option 2 Insulation Enhanced Grey EPS 70E Insulation Boards Mechanical fixings Ejotherm NT U Ejotherm STR U Basecoat and supplementary adhesive (1) Structherm HP14 High Polymer Basecoat Reinforcement Reinforcement Mesh Finish Struc-Brick Rend mortar coat + Struc-Brick Rend face coat

-(1) Supplementary adhesive is not required for the allowable dry-fixed configurations.

-- 1.2 The system can be designed to achieve either a 30- or 60-year service life (see Figure 1).
-Mechanical fixings are applied through the insulation boards for a 30-year system, or through the reinforcement mesh and insulation boards for 30 or 60-year systems, to the external surface of the substrate wall (see section 1.3). - 1.3 The following system combinations, by method of fixings, are covered under this Certificate: - All system combinations that are mechanically fixed through the insulation only (that is, not through the mesh and insulation) and use supplementary adhesive (minimum 40%) 30-year durability systems only - All system combinations that are mechanically fixed through mesh/insulation and use supplementary adhesive (minimum 40%) - Dry-fixed system, 30-year durability system only; the permissible insulation thickness is shown below, along with the finish.
-The system may be fixed through the insulation only or through the mesh/insulation: - All insulation thicknesses when using Struc-Dash Standard Dash Receiver + Dash aggregates
+- $\begin{tabular}{ll} \textbf{(1) Supplementary adhesive is not required for the allowable dry-fixed configurations.} \end{tabular}$ - 1.2 The system can be designed to achieve either a 30- or 60-year service life (see Figure 1).
+Mechanical fixings are applied through the insulation boards for a 30-year system, or through the reinforcement mesh and insulation boards for 30 or 60-year system, to the external surface of the substrate wall (see section 1.3). - 1.3 The following system combinations, by method of fixings, are covered under this Certificate: - All system combinations that are mechanically fixed through the insulation only (that is, not through the mesh and insulation) and use supplementary adhesive (minimum of 40%) 30-year durability systems only - All system combinations that are mechanically fixed through mesh/insulation and use supplementary adhesive (minimum 40%) - Dry-fixed system, 30-year durability system only; the system can be used for all insulation thicknesses when using Struc-Brick Rend mortar coat and Struc-Brick Rend face coat finish.
+The system may be fixed through the insulation only or through the mesh/insulation.